 Definition of Trademark

 Trademarks protect symbols, names, and slogans that differentiate goods or services in the marketplace.
 A company’s logo, product name, or catchy phrase can serve as a trademark.
-By establishing distinct brand identity, trademarks guard against imitation and consumer confusion.
+By establishing a distinct brand identity, trademarks guard against imitation and consumer confusion.
 Registration isn’t mandatory but secures stronger legal footing in infringement cases.
 Some trademarks, like the Coca-Cola logo, become powerful brand assets over time.

 Key Differences Between Copyright and Trademark